kgisl/pythonFDP/Unit II.md

 -   Press the Enter Key

-Let try to increment a value in the interactive mode
+Let's try to increment a value in the interactive mode

 ![alt text](Unit2-img/2.1.4.png)